 Mix coffee with a chocolate or vanilla protein powder and watch your waist whittle away!
 Protein can boost metabolism, keep you satisfied, and even help build muscle while scorching fat.
 Men should consume 56 grams a day, while women should strive for 46 grams so having a protein shake with your morning cuppa joe is an easy way to help you get your daily recommended intake.

-Skip the store-bought ice cream loaded with artificial ingredients and way too much sugar, and go for a homemade ice cream!
-Blend a cold brewed coffee with a healthy yogurt that's filled with protein, such as Siggi's Icelandic yogurt.
+Skip the store-bought ice cream loaded with artificial ingredients and way too much sugar, and go for homemade ice cream!
+Blend a cold-brewed coffee with a healthy yogurt that's filled with protein, such as Siggi's Icelandic yogurt.
 Add some frozen bananas and stick it back in the freezer for about an hour.
 This way you get a frozen treat that you don't have to feel guilty for enjoying!
 Or add it to this Homemade No-Churn Ice Cream Recipe.

 Whip up a salad dressing with some espresso, vinegar, olive oil, lemon, honey, garlic, salt, and pepper.
 This dressing can tie together a boring salad and bring some extra zing to your greens!
 Speaking of salad dressings, always be sure to avoid these 16 Salad Dressings Worse Than Chocolate Syrup.

-The good news about chocolate is that you can still indulge in it without getting too side tracked from your clean diet!
-Make a chocolate ganache, chocolate cake, or tray of homemade chocolate bars by using a dark chocolate and a deep blend of coffee.
+The good news about chocolate is that you can still indulge in it without getting too sidetracked from your clean diet!
+Make a chocolate ganache, chocolate cake, or tray of homemade chocolate bars by using dark chocolate and a deep blend of leftover coffee.
 The coffee brings out a richer flavor and enhances those notes of chocolatey goodness.

-Liven up your Ahi Tuna with the help of finely ground coffee.
+Liven up your Ahi tuna with the help of finely ground coffee.
 For the crust, simply combine coffee, cocoa powder, lemon zest, salt, and pepper.
 Give it a good sear in a high-heat pan with a touch of oil until the crust browns, for about a minute on each side.
-Ahi tuna is extremely low in fat, and the fat that it does have it good for you!
+Ahi tuna is extremely low in fat, and the fat it does have is good for you.
 What a win!

-An alcohol buzz + a coffee buzz = bottoms up!
 A cocktail that won't put you to sleep is hard to pass up.
-Just add a flavored liqueur to your iced blend to have yourself an end-of-the-day treat.
+Just add a flavored liqueur to your iced leftover coffee to have yourself an end-of-the-day treat.
 Go for liqueurs with nutty, warm hints for the best combination.

 Mole is a sauce typically used in Mexican cuisine made with tons of ingredients—the main ones being chili peppers and chocolate, with a variety of spices and naturally sweet foods.
 But coffee can bring this delicious sauce to a whole new level of yum.